jonasbn/til/probot/delete_merged_branch.md

 This is a really helpful _bot_, it deletes branches when merged.

-Yes, you can restore them, but most often you forget to delete them so this is really helpfull with cleaning out the things that crop up.
+Yes, you can restore them, but most often you forget to delete them so this is really helpful with cleaning out the things that crop up.

 ## Resources and References